eagle-ai/eagle-ai.github.io/importHDFSAuditLog.md

         cd path/to/logstash
         bin/logstash -f conf/sample.conf

-Step 4: Validate it works

-* Check name node is correctly started without log4j related exception.
-* Check whether logs are flowing into the kafka topic specified by `topic_id`
+Step 4: Check whether logs are flowing into the kafka topic specified by `topic_id`